The Marketing Axis

 What is Contingency Theory?

-Developed in the 1960s, contingency theory challenges the concept that management strategies can be one-size-fits-all.
-According to this theory, what will be best for a business or an organization is contingent upon the internal and external factors it has to meet.
-The first theorists to pioneer this theory were Fred Fiedler, Paul Lawrence, Jay Lorsch, and Joan Woodward, who developed it from their respective viewpoints.
+Having been developed in the 1960s, contingency theory works against the idea that management strategies can be something fit for all.
+In this regard, whatever is best for a business or organization would be contingent upon the special internal and external factors that it must meet.
+The initial theorists who founded this theory were Fred Fiedler, Paul Lawrence, Jay Lorsch and Joan Woodward, who came up with their own angles of viewing the phenomenon.

 Environmental Factors

-Environmental factors are the external elements that appear to have an impact on organizational performance.
-They will include such factors as market dynamics, economic conditions, technological changes or advancements, and regulatory changes.
-It holds that managers must consider these factors when strategizing or making decisions.
+Environmental factors signify the external elements that seem to affect organizational performance.
+For example, market dynamics, economic conditions, technological changes or advancements and regulatory change.
+Contingency theory suggests that these environmental foundations must be accounted for by managers while strategizing or deciding.

 Organizational Structure

-The type of organizational structure should be consistent with the organization’s goals, size, and environment.
-According to Joan Woodward, technological complexity determines the optimum organizational structure.
-For instance, the bureaucratic structure benefits in the case of mass production firms, while innovative companies like to work in less formal environments.
+The type of organizational structure must be congruent with the organization’s goal, size and environment.
+From the line of perceptive of Joan Woodward, technological complexity determines the best-fitting organizational structure.
+For example, the bureaucratic structure fits well in the case of mass production firms, while innovative types would prefer to operate with a lesser degree of formality.

 Leadership Style